Prashanth-2002/Assignment_Submission/Part1/README.md

           Process Data: Lambda processes and converts the data into JSON format .
           Return Data: the data is returned in  JSON format.

- Recommended practices:Use HTTPS  instead of HTTP to encrypt data in transit and enhance security Do Not Directly Use the S3 Bucket: Avoid exposing the S3 bucket in the API; use Lambda as an intermediary for secure access Use IAM  to grant permissions follow the principle of least privilege(Grant only permissions which are required for the task)
+Use HTTPS: Always use HTTPS to encrypt data in transit and enhance security.
+Avoid Direct S3 Access: Do not expose the S3 bucket in APIs; use a Lambda function as an intermediary for secure access.
+IAM Best Practices: Grant permissions following the principle of least privilege—provide only the permissions required for the task.
-  Error Handling: Implement error handling in the Lambda function to manage exceptions such as invalid S3 file access .
+Error Handling: Implement robust error handling in Lambda to manage exceptions, such as invalid S3 file access.
-   Set an appropriate timeout for the Lambda function  ensuring it doesn't hang or timeout unexpectedly
+Timeout Settings: Set appropriate timeouts for Lambda functions to prevent unexpected delays or failures.

+Challeneges I faced:
+I had some issues in permissions,i had some difficulty to give lambda appropriate permissions to acess the s3 bucket Initially, error handling was not  being implemented, but after watching some YouTube tutorials, I discovered an effective solution.